About Togei

 The shaped pieces are soft when formed.
 As a result, it may be deformed by a little power.
 So, we leave it untouched to dry and harden.

-(4) Make the production be unglazed
+(4) Make the production unglazed

-Make the production be unglazed.
+Make the production unglazed.
 Unglazed firing is the process of firing in a kiln in various stages without using any glaze.

 (5) Apply glaze